thriveweb/sailinginparadise/content/boatTours/2018-08-31-hen-s-parties.md

         You can take whatever approach you wish towards planning your party and we've got your back.
-We understand that life gets busy (especially when there is a wedding to plan) so if you would like us to take care of things like catering, drinks and cheeky butlers so you can just turn up and enjoy then we will take the helm and sort everything out on your behalf!
+We understand that life gets busy (especially when there is a wedding to plan) so if you would like us to take care of things like catering, drinks and cheeky butlers (so you can just turn up and enjoy), then we will take the helm and organise everything on your behalf!